zahrawi-dent/zahrawi-dent.github.io/blog-content/content/isolation/rubber-dam-isolation/Indications and Contraindications for Rubber Ram Application.md

 subcategory: 'rubber-dam-isolation'
 tags: ["Rubber Dam", "Isolation"]
 ---
-# Indications and Contraindications for Rubber Ram Application
 ## ✅ Indications
 ### Endodontic Treatment
 - The rubber dam prevents bacterial contamination of the root canal system from the oral environment.